prism/prism-docs/docs/source/config/filters.rst

 	    }
 	]

+This would match all activities that:

+* Involve blocks included in those Minecraft tags
-This would match all actions that involve dirt, grass_block, etc, only in the world "resource".
+* Occur in the world named "resource".

 Because it's set to ignore, this will prevent prism from recording these events.

-The list of blocks to ignore might get very long in this scenario.
-Instead, we could write this to specifically allow blocks:
+Or you can reverse your approach and whitelist the blocks you want to record using ``ALLOW``:

 .. code-block::

 	filters=[
 	    {
 	        behavior=ALLOW
-	        materials=[
-	            diamond_ore,
-	            deepslate_diamond_ore
+	        block-tag=[
+	            prism:all_ores
 	        ]
 	        worlds=[
 	            resource